masonelmore/esi/docs/UserInterfaceApi.md

 > PostUiOpenwindowNewmail(ctx, newMail, optional)
 Open New Mail Window

-Open the New Mail window, according to settings from the request if applicable  --- Alternate route: `/dev/ui/openwindow/newmail/`  Alternate route: `/legacy/ui/openwindow/newmail/`  Alternate route: `/v1/ui/openwindow/newmail/`
+Open the New Mail window, according to settings from the request if applicable  ---

 ### Required Parameters